1MrazorT1/Epidemy-Simulation/README.md

 ### Prerequisites
 - A Linux environment (for ncurses or graphical libraries).
 - C compiler (e.g., `gcc`).
+- Please make sure that you run the command "export GDK_BACKEND=x11" before running the program, otherwise the news section won't show up.

 ### Build Instructions
 1. Clone the repository: